jphill01/HACSim.R/README.md

 * Mean number of specimens not sampled: N* - N

 Generated output also returns the slope estimate (*&beta;*<sub>1</sub>) for the haplotype accumulation curve, calculated using the last 10 points occurring on the curve.
+In addition, the quantity 1/(*&beta;*<sub>1</sub>) is also returned.
+This is a measure of the number of additional specimens needed to be sampled to observe one new haplotype.

 In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations with or without migration/gene flow).
 It may be necessary to increase **perms** in order to smooth out the curves, but this will increase algorithm runtime substantially.